 - Cycle Along the Confederation Trail

-Traverse this 435km long trail and enjoy the rolling hills from tip to tip of the island!
+Traverse this 435 kilometres long trail and enjoy the rolling hills from tip to tip of the island!
 If you visit in the winter months, you can tackle it via snowmobile.

 - Visit the Province’s Oldest Lighthouse in Point Prim

 Built in 1845, it is one of the few round brick lighthouses in Canada.
-Take a tour of the lighthouse and learn about its history while climbing to the top.
+Take a tour of the lighthouse and learn about its history while climbing to the top for some epic views of the area.

 - See the Ever-Shifting Sand Dunes of Greenwich ✓